 You must set the load management mode to "Monitoring" under "Settings" in all slaves.
 The same TCP ports or COM parameters and the same Modbus ID must be stored under the settings for the wallbox and meter as you have set in the master for the respective slave.

 Yes.
 However, we do not recommend this due to the following disadvantages that are associated with it: An Internet connection is required for software updates (once the master-slave configuration has been set up, it no longer requires an Internet connection to operate).
 Access to the Master Box without an Internet connection is only possible via the cFos Power Brain Wallbox's own access point.
 You must manually set the time in the Master Wallbox and update it if necessary.

 As soon as you have connected your cFos Power Brain Wallbox to the home network, you can read out the network address in the router menu.

 Yes, you can use the supplied S0 meter or a Modbus energy meter for this.
 Here is a list of supported counters.

 Ways to use the electricity meter.
-If you have added meters to the configuration for each wallbox, as described above, and these are attached to the wallbox, the cFos Charging Manager can determine the power consumption and the currently drawn power of each wallbox and use it for load management.
-Without a meter, the cFos Charging Manager assumes that the car will always use the charging current allocated to the wallbox to the maximum (static load management).
+If, as described above, you have added meters to the configuration for each wall box and these are attached to the wall box, the cFos Charging Manager can determine the power consumption and the power currently drawn from each wall box and use it for load management.
+Without a counter, the cFos Charging Manager assumes that the car is always using the maximum charging current allocated to the wallbox (static load management).

 A cFos Power Brain Master can manage up to 25 slave boxes.

-With a cFos Power Brain Wallbox you can manage up to 3 third-party boxes and any number of cFos Power Brain Wallboxes using the Charging Manager.
-If you want to connect more than 3 external boxes as slave boxes, you need additional licenses. cFos Charging Manager
+With a cFos Power Brain Wallbox, you can manage up to 3 third-party boxes and any number of cFos Power Brain Wallboxes using the Charging Manager.
+If you want to connect more than 3 third-party boxes as slave boxes, you need additional licenses. cFos Charging Manager